Frank-Mayer/slix/README.md

 ## Usage

-1. Create a element in your html file where you want the slides to be rendered.
+1. Create a index.html file without any content in its body.
 1. Link your index.tsx file.

 ```html